From the interviewer’s side of the table

 Best PM Interview Prep Tools in 2026: A Practical Comparison

 There are more PM interview prep options in 2026 than ever.
-This guide compares the top tools and approaches: PM Interview Copilot, Exponent, IGotAnOffer, 1-on-1 coaching, ChatGPT, and self-study.
+This guide compares the top tools and approaches: PM Interview Copilot, Exponent, IGotAnOffer, peer mock platforms, 1-on-1 coaching, ChatGPT, and self-study.
 Each one solves a different part of the problem.
 Here's how to choose.

 From the Interviewer’s Side